Group Activities for Children and Teens

 32. Ants and Tigers

 Discussion: What are the qualities of ants? (i.e. small, teamwork, defined roles, coordination) What are the qualities of tigers? (i.e. solitary, acts on its own impulse, big and powerful) Are there times it is better to be like an ant?
 A tiger?
 Are there times it is worse to be like an ant?
 A tiger?
 Divide your paper in half, and label one side "Ants" and one side "Tiger."
 On the ant side, draw yourself as an ant in a situation in which you remember that you behaved like an ant.
-On the tiger side, draw yourself as a tiger in which you remember that you behaved like a tiger.
+On the tiger side, draw yourself as a tiger in a situation in which you remember that you behaved like a tiger.
 (Few people feel confident in their ability to draw tigers.
 Encourage participants to take risks, use their erasers, and be nonjudgmental of their work.)

 Discussion: Passion gives us the will to live and gives shape to our lives.